Blocked a frame with origin from accessing a cross-origin frame

 Disabling same-origin policy in your browser

-Running a browser with same-origin security settings disabled grants any website access to cross-origin resources.
+Running a browser with disabled same-origin security settings allows any website to access cross-origin resources without restrictions.

 For Windows: